ganeshdipdumbare/scootin-aboot-journey/ASSUMPTIONS.md

 ## Assumptions

 ### Scooter booking assumption as follows -
 1. User/Mobile client will get the available scooters from his location within given radius.
-Note that getting scooters within sqare area is confusing.
+Note that getting scooters within square area is confusing.
 2. User scans the QR code which send the BE request to book the scooter/begin trip.
 3. BE system sends notification to scooter along with user id to unlock it.
 4. The scooter sends `trip start event` and starts sending `location update event` along with user id.